Marina battered by Hurricane Isaias asks NC boat owners to pay up. Now they’re suing

 “The marina (has) determined to blame its own customers — the owners of the very same boats its failed piers and docks had damaged — for the failure of its piers and docks,” attorneys for the boat owners said in the lawsuit.

-“The Marina would have been OK if the boats had not been there,” he said.
-“Now that we have been sued, we look forward to the court reviewing and analyzing the facts of this case and the law that applies.”
+“Now that we have been sued, we look forward to the court reviewing and analyzing the facts of this case and the law that applies,” he said, according to the newspaper.

 Isaias made landfall on Aug.
 3 as a Category 1 hurricane near Ocean Isle Beach in Brunswick County, less than 30 miles from Southport.
 It unleashed at least 9 tornadoes and left a trail of damage along the state’s coastal towns, including significant flooding on Oak Island.